 Port numbers of the Web container embedded in the Denodo Platform.

-localhost, the server does not allow connections from remote hosts.
+localhost network interface and on Linux, this interface does not allow connections from remote hosts.

 When the connection between clients and Virtual DataPort is established through a firewall, open the necessary ports on the firewall, depending on the type of application is going to connect.